 This site can be used by prospective students to enter the names of up to three schools and receive detailed financial information on each one.
 You can also enter your financial aid offer information for schools you are considering for comparison purposes.

 A model aid offer letter designed to simplify the information that prospective students receive about costs and financial aid so they can easily compare institutions and make informed decisions about where to attend school.
-The shopping sheet can be accessed through your SIS account after the student has been offered a financial aid offer package.
+The financing plan can be accessed through your SIS account after the student has been offered a financial aid offer package.

 To determine the total cost of attendance, please contact the financial aid office for your program of study.